-Methane fermentation which also constitutes the basis of the formation of biogases (landfill gas, for example), is an important link in nature's substance
+Methane fermentation which also constitutes the basis of the formation of biogases (landfill gas, for example), is an important link in nature's substance circle.
+It represents the last stage of a series of fermentations resulting in the conversion of complex, high molecular organic material into gaseous end products, such as methane and carbon dioxide.
 With only a few exceptions, all organic natural substances may be submitted to this anaerobic conversion process.
 A large number of microorganisms, (bacteria) which are in complex dependency participate in this process.
 Natural places where such mixed populations can be found are swamps, rice fields, moors, sludge layers in lakes, rivers and seas, the rumen of cows etc. In such a manner, approx. 300 to 400 million Mg of methane are produced annually.

 Landfill gas develops in the landfill body, meaning that the term "landfill gas" comprises any gaseous metabolic products which result from microbial conversion processes in the landfill body, as well as deposited substances which turned into the gaseous phase.
 According to this definition, landfill gas, along with fermentation and marsh gas belongs to the group of biogases which, for the most part, are composed of methane and carbon dioxide.

-3.2 Composition of biogases
+4.2 Composition of biogases

 The composition of landfill gas changes in the course of time.
 Biogases in the biogas plant (continuous operation) do not.
 Subsequent to deposition, aerobic conditions prevail near the surface.
 Later on, the individual degradation stages establish themselves one after another, until all stages are balanced in the fourth time phase (stable methane fermentation).
 At that moment, the landfill gas consists of 55 to 60% of methane and of 40 to 45% of carbon dioxide.
 During subsequent decades, further phases will follow.
 Besides methane and carbon dioxide (the main components), landfill gas contains a large number of trace substances.
 These may either result from biological conversion processes or from their deposition in the landfill body and, because of their vapour pression, they may tend to convert into the gaseous phase.
-O2, CFCs, CI, F, Si, S, H2S, NH3,

-Besides sulphuric compounds, O_2 in the form of atmospheric oxygen (air dosage) needs to be mentioned (as far as biological gas cleaning (desulphurisation) is concerned) with regard to biogas plants.
+O2, CFCs, Cl, F, Si, S, H2S, NH3, Besides sulphuric compounds, O2 in the form of atmospheric oxygen (air dosage) needs to be mentioned (as far as biological gas cleaning (desulphurisation) is concerned) with regard to biogas plants.

-3.3 Chronological course of landfill gas formation
+4.3 Chronological course of landfill gas formation